jqtangust/hawk/README.md

 <!--
 - The configuration files for [`testing`](FilmRemoval/codes/options/test/test.yml) and [`training`](FilmRemoval/codes/options/train/train.yml).

 - The Test_K_ford option specifies the number of folds for K-fold cross-validation during testing.
-The dataroot option specifies the root directory for the dataset, which is set to Dataset.
+The data root option specifies the root directory for the dataset, which is set to Dataset.
 Other configuration settings include learning rate schemes, loss functions, and logger options.

   ```
   datasets: